microsoft/Distill-MOS/README.md

 # Distill-MOS: a compact speech-quality assessment model

 Distill-MOS is a compact and efficient speech quality assessment model learned from a larger speech quality assessment model based on wav2vec2.0 XLS-R embeddings.
-The work is described in the paper: "Distillation and Pruning for Scalable Self-Supervised Representation-Based Speech Quality Assessment".
+The work is described in the paper: <a href="https://arxiv.org/html/2502.05356v1">"Distillation and Pruning for Scalable Self-Supervised Representation-Based Speech Quality Assessment"</a>.

 ## Usage
 ### Local Installation